The TDS configuration file ${tds.content.root.path}/thredds/threddsConfig.xml allows the TDS administrator to control the behavior of the TDS.

 WCS.dir cache/wcs/ temporary files for WCS

 We recommend that you use these defaults, by not specifying them in the threddsConfig.xml file.
 If you need to move the cache location, move all of them by using a symbolic file link in ${tds.content.root.path}/thredds/.
-At Unidata, we move the entire content directory by creating a symbolic link:

 These various caches at times may contain large amounts of data.
-You should choose a location that will not fill up (especially if that location affects other important locations like /opt, /home, etc).
+You should choose a location that will not fill up (especially if that location affects other important locations like /opt, /usr/local, /home, etc).
 If you have a large disk for your data, that may be a good location for the cache directories.
 On unix-like machines, you can run df to get a listing of disks on your machine.
 The listing includes size and mount location.

 The following elements allow fine grain control over the location and scouring of each of these.